tfrantzen/gcp-ml-walkthrough/README.md

 	npm start
 	```
 1. Open the web preview
-	- You will need to navigate your speech-client GCE instance first to accept the self signed certificat
+	- You will need to navigate your speech-client GCE instance first to accept the self signed certificate

 ## Sources